-The month was divided so that the students spent one week in Stockholm studying the internationally-significant intersection of classical and vernacular architectural styles known as ‘Swedish Grace.’
+The month was divided so that the students spent four days in Stockholm studying the internationally-significant intersection of classical and vernacular architectural styles known as ‘Swedish Grace.’
 The remaining three weeks in Engelsberg gave the students a grounding in drafting, geometry, shapes and mouldings, through a variety of workshops and lectures which were run by modern practitioners of the classical style.
 Jenny Bevan and Christopher Liberatos, two practising classical architects from the USA, were vital to the running of the course and were present throughout the month.

 Several visiting tutors led different projects and lectured on different subjects throughout the four weeks of the course.
 For example, the school welcomed George Saumarez-Smith, who taught a class on setting out of mouldings and entasis.
 The tutors gave presentations which included examples of their own work: something which this year’s students highlighted as being “incredibly inspiring” and a reminder of the direct relevance of classical form to the contemporary design process.